-After Kazan was awarded a Special Mention in the biennial Lee Kuan Yew World City Prize in March 2018 for its achievements, Ms Daria Sannikova, Head of Kazan’s Committee for Tourism Development, said in an interview with Singapore’s Urban Redevelopment Authority of the city’s transformation: “We have gone from being a dying city to being a growing one.”
+After Kazan was awarded a Special Mention in 2018 for its achievements, Ms Daria Sannikova, Head of Kazan’s Committee for Tourism Development, said in an interview with Singapore’s Urban Redevelopment Authority of the city’s transformation: “We have gone from being a dying city to being a growing one.”

 For many other cities across the world, Kazan’s experience shows a way out of the vicious circle of poor public health and crime, exodus of young people and families, and deteriorating infrastructure that once mired it.
 Here’s a look at how Kazan remade itself.

-“We are proud that Kazan is now referred to as the Sports Capital of Russia, but we are even prouder that a healthy lifestyle boom has emerged in the city and being healthy is fashionable.”
+“We are proud that Kazan is now referred to as the country’s Sports Capital, but we are even prouder that a healthy lifestyle boom has emerged in the city and being healthy is fashionable.”